rafaelmyb/rafaelmyb/README.md

 # Rafael Yamada
 ### Hi Friend 👋
-I am a passionate enthusiast for programming, with a lot of will and determination to learn how great technologies for web development, create solid knowledge bases and put into practice finding solutions for people through programming.
+I am a passionate enthusiast for programming, with a lot of will and determination to learn the great technologies for web development, create solid knowledge bases and put into practice finding solutions for people through programming.

 - 🚀 Front-End Web Developer
 - 🧠 I’m currently learning and creating projects in JavaScript, ReactJS, Node.js and Next.js